Panacea Financial, a division of Primis Bank, deposit products:

 Income-Driven Repayment (IDR) Plans

-Today, roughly 8.5 million11 federal student loan borrowers are enrolled in an income-driven repayment (IDR)12 plan, representing about a third of all borrowers in repayment.
+Today, over 10 million federal student loan borrowers are enrolled in an income-driven repayment (IDR) plan, representing about a third of all borrowers in repayment.
 Many doctors use these programs to ease the stress of repaying their loans, while working toward forgiveness.

 An Overview:

-Income-driven repayment plans set your monthly student loan payment at an amount that is intended to be affordable based on your income and family size, according to the Federal Student Aid13 website.
-The current plan options are:
+Income-driven repayment plans set your monthly student loan payment at an amount that is intended to be affordable based on your income and family size, according to the Federal Student Aid website.
+Though these may change, the current plan options are:

 SAVE Saving On A Valuable Education